adammurdoch/build-builder/README.md

 #### Dependencies between source files

 - Each application has a main class.
-The remaining classes, if any, are implementation classes.
+The remaining classes in the project, if any, are implementation classes.
 - Each library has an API class, used by other projects.
-The remaining classes, if any, are implementation classes and are not used by any other project.
+The remaining classes in the project, if any, are implementation classes and are not used directly by any other project.
+They are used indirectly.
 - The classes for a project are arranged in layers of 3 - 6 classes.
 - The main class/API class uses the first layer of implementation classes.
 - The implementation classes in the second last layer use the API class for each library that the project depends on.